Piegzini/simple-student-api/README.md

 # Simple Student API

 Simple Student API is a REST api application made to learn how to build such a service.
 I never delved into how such a website works and how it should be built from scratch, because I usually used headless cms for my small projects.
 I started building the site by playing around with the database.
-I chose mysql but it will change to postgresql due to the deploy of the application.

-<b> Link to latest version:  soon will be added</b>
+##### Link to latest version: https://simple-student-api.herokuapp.com

-### Last Release 23/05/2022
+### Last Release 26/05/2022
 ###### Github version is not always up-to-date.